Wednesday, March 2, 2016

 We walked over to the RMH to see if we could get a room for the night.

-The first night we spent sleeping in chairs in the fourth-floor lobby.
+The first night, we slept in chairs in the fourth-floor lobby.

-You could also bring your own food and were given a bend with a number to use for your food that was put in the refrigerator.
+You could also bring your own food, and you were given a bend with a number to use for your food, which was put in the refrigerator.

 She actually felt like sitting up in bed.